 Yes.
 At home euthanasia is always recommended for your pet so that their final moments be in a normal comfortable setting.
 After this takes place and you’ve had time to grieve, many people choose to drive their pet to our location.
-If you’d like to bring your pet to our location please call 952-925-1234 as we don’t have normal office hours.
+If you’d like to bring your pet to our location please call 952-925-1234.
 Once at our facility the cremation will begin as soon as possible.

 Do you help with euthanasia?

 Yes, we work with a wonderful group of veterinarians who all see the value of home euthanasia.
 We are able to take questions and schedule a home based veterinarian to come to your home or our office to perform this service.

 Can I leave my pet with my veterinarian for your staff to transport after euthanasia?

 Yes.
 But, call us immediately if not before the euthanasia takes place so that transportation can take place.
 You must specify that you wish to use Pet Cremation Services of MN, 952-925-1234.

 I have concerns about leaving my pet at my vet?

 As you should.
 We were just recently made aware of a horrible story about a woman who put her dog down at Lyndale Animal Hospital, in Uptown.
 VHA, who was tasked with doing the cremation totally lost her dog after it was picked up after death.
 The poor woman now has to wonder how the dog was handled, where it was, was it cremated with others?
 What in the world happened?
 Read her review and experience for yourself. https://www.google.com/search?q=lyndale+animal+hospital&rlz=1C1NHXL_enUS720US720&oq=lyndale+anima&aqs=chrome.0.0j69i57j0j5.1727j0j4&sourceid=chrome&ie=UTF-8#lrd=0x52b332cd921844ef:0xca09293f1b26462f,1,,,